-Chief, Clinical and Research Programs in Pediatric Psychopharmacology and Adult ADHD
+Chief, Clinical & Research Programs in Pediatric Psychopharmacology & Adult ADHD

 Dr. Biederman is Chief of the Clinical and Research Programs in Pediatric Psychopharmacology and Adult ADHD at the Massachusetts General Hospital, and Professor of Psychiatry at the Harvard Medical School.
 Dr. Biederman is Board Certified in General and Child Psychiatry.

 He has been the recipient of the American Psychiatric Association Blanche Ittelson Award for Excellence in Child Psychiatric Research, the American Academy of Child and Adolescent Psychiatry Charlotte Norbert Rieger Award for Scientific Achievement.
 He has been inducted into the CHADD “Hall of Fame”.
 Dr Biederman has also been selected every year since its inception into the “The Best Doctors in America” compilation of the best physicians in the country.

 Dr. Biederman has been a mentor to more than 15 junior investigators in the field.
 He is on the editorial board of multiple journals, a reviewer for most of the Psychiatric journals, and has served as a grant reviewer in the Child Psychopathology and Treatment Review Committee of the NIMH.
 Dr. Biederman is the author and co-author over 600 scientific articles, 650 scientific abstracts, and 70 book chapters.